-Or by fax at: (706)754-5836
+Or by fax at: 706-754-5836

 Or by electronic submission - Voters under the Uniformed and Overseas Citizens Absentee Voting Act, 42 U.S.C.
 Section (only).

-YOU MUST SIGN THE APPLICATION
+YOU MUST SIGN THE APPLICATION BEFORE YOU RETURN IT.

-The last day this office may mail an absentee ballot to you is always on the Friday before the election.
-No absentee ballots can be mailed or voted in person the Monday before the election.
+The last day an absentee ballot can be mailed is always on the Friday before Election Day.
+No absentee ballots can be mailed to voters or voted in person on the Monday before any election.
 The county election office must receive all absentee ballots before 7 p.m. on Election Day to be counted.

-75+ Voters or Disabled Voters
+65+ Voters or Disabled Voters

-Voters who indicate the reason of 75+ or Disabled on the absentee request are eligible to submit one annual absentee ballot application that will be used for all elections in the calendar year.
-These voters must indicate the desire to receive all ballots when submitting the application, otherwise a separate application must be submitted for each election.
+Voters who indicate the reason of 65+ or Disabled on the absentee request/application are eligible to submit one annual absentee ballot application that will be used for all elections in the calendar year.
+These voters must indicate the desire to receive all ballots when submitting the application; otherwise, a separate application must be submitted for each election.